-Table 4-21: Channel Capacity per Detection Feature for Mediant 9000, Mediant 9000 Rev. B and Mediant 9080 SBC
+Table 4-20: Channel Capacity per Detection Feature for Mediant 9000 SBC

-Maximum Sessions

-Detection Features Mediant 9000 SBC Mediant 9000 Rev.

-reatures Without Hyper- Threading With Hyper- Threading & Mediant 9080 SBC
+Special Detection Features Number of Sessions

-Fax Detection 24,000 40,000 45,000
+Fax Detection 24,000

-AD/AMD/Beep Detection 24,000 39,000 45,000
+AD/AMD/Beep Detection 24,000

-CP Detection 24,000 44,000 45,000
+CP Detection 24,000

-Jitter Buffer 2,225 5,000 6,000
+Jitter Buffer 2,225

-4.4.10 Mediant 9000, Mediant 9000 Rev. B, and Mediant 9080 SBC with Media Transcoders
+4.3.10 Mediant 9000 SBC with Media Transcoders

-Mediant 9000, Mediant 9000 Rev. B, or Mediant 9080 SBC with Media Transcoders allows increasing the number of transcoding sessions by using Media Transcoders.
+Mediant 9000 SBC with Media Transcoders allows increasing the number of transcoding sessions by using Media Transcoders.
 The maximum number of transcoding sessions depends on the following:

-- Number of Media Transcoders in the media transcoding cluster. - Cluster operation mode (Best-Effort or Full-HA mode). - Maximum transcoding sessions.
+- The number of Media Transcoders in the media transcoding cluster. - The cluster operation mode (Best-Effort or Full-HA mode). - The maximum transcoding sessions that the Mediant 9000 SBC is capable of performing.
 Each transcoding session is weighted as two RTP-RTP sessions without transcoding.
 Therefore, the number of sessions without transcoding plus the doubled number of sessions with transcoding must be less than the maximum RTP-RTP value specified in the table.
 As a result, if all sessions are with transcoding, the maximum number of sessions is half the maximum RTP-RTP sessions without transcoding as specified in Table 4-1.